Distracted Driving – Legal Help For Injured Individuals

 Should you get stopped over for cell phone use, here are some of the consequences you may face:

 - A $75 fine, or $150 for repeat offenders

 - A prison term of no less than 3 years should the crash result in a fatality.

 Distracted Driving Statistics in 2018

 A disturbing 69 percent of U.S. drivers have admitted to using their phone to carry out voice conversations while driving, and another 31 percent have copped up to texting or emailing while behind wheel.
 It is estimated that over 300,000 people sustain injuries as a result of these behaviors, and 6,000 people lose their lives due to distracted driving brought on by cell phone use.

 Distracted Driving Technology To Help Keep You Safe

-Technology can help enforce distracted driving laws to help keep Illinois roads safe.
+Technology can help enforce distracted driving laws to help keep our roads safe.
 For instance, there are certain apps that prevent Android and iPhone users from texting which you can find here.
 In addition, you can opt to install certain devices which require the insertion of a phone into said device before the car can start.
 Lastly, new law enforcement technology will make it possible for policemen to scan the highways much like how a radar gun is used in order to detect cell phone frequencies inside a moving car so distracted drivers can be apprehended and pulled over.

-Distracted Driving Lawyers in Chicago – Call Now!
+Distracted Driving Lawyers – Call Now!